kubos/kubos/docs/tutorials/shell.rst

 Our command should look like this::

-   $ kubos-shell-client list
+   $ kubos-shell-client -i 10.0.2.20 -p 8010 list

-The output from the client should look like this if sessions exist:
+The output from the client will look like this because we just started a session in the previous step:

 .. code-block:: none

-   Starting shell client -> 0.0.0.0:6000
+   Starting shell client -> 10.0.2.20:8010
    Listing shell sessions
        672612	{ path = '/bin/bash', pid = 24939 }